learn-co-students/OO-mini-project-nyc-web-102918/README.md

 should return all of the ingredient instances
 - `Ingredient.most_common_allergen`
 should return the ingredient instance that the highest number of users are allergic to

+#get list of of ingredient
+# each ingredient select allergens
+#count the number of occurences

 ### `RecipeIngredient`